Last updated

 Key features

-• Email tracking and snippets,
+• Email tracking and simple templates,

 • Google Workspace integrations,